Lancaster Barnstormers Baseball in Central Pennsylvania

 America's Game: Hometown Baseball

-Professional Minor League Baseball Unconnected to the Major League Teams
+Professional Minor League Baseball Unconnected to Major League Teams

-There is professional baseball which is independent from MLB.
-The Lancaster Barnstormers are a shining example.
+There is professional baseball independent from MLB.
+The Lancaster Barnstormers baseball team is a shining example.

 The Barnstormers team is a member of the Freedom Division of the Atlantic League of Professional Baseball.
-Their home is a new 6,000-seat stadium in the city of Lancaster, Lancaster County, Pennsylvania.
-Although baseball came to the county with soldiers returning from the War between the States, its tenure was rocky.
-As far back as 1906, the local newspaper reported baseball games giving the team the nickname of Barnstormers .
-In fact, the Lancaster baseball teams used the names Maroons and later Red Roses.
+Their home is a new 6,000-seat stadium in the city of Lancaster, Pennsylvania.
+Although baseball came to the Lancaster county when soldiers returned home from the War between the States, its tenure as a sport interesting the public was rocky.
+As far back as 1906, the local newspaper reported baseball games with a local team nicknamed Barnstormers.
+In fact, the Lancaster baseball teams also used the names Maroons and later Red Roses.
 However, professional baseball disappeared from Lancaster, PA in the 1960s.

-"Following a 44-year absence, professional baseball made its triumphant return to Lancaster on May 11, 2005 when the Lancaster Barnstormers began play at state-of-the-art Clipper Magazine Stadium located along North Prince Street in downtown Lancaster."
+It could not stay away, though.
+"Following a 44-year absence, professional baseball made its triumphant return to Lancaster on May 11, 2005 when the Lancaster Barnstormers began play at state-of-the-art Clipper Magazine Stadium located along North Prince Street in downtown Lancaster," the Atlantic League webpage proclaimed.

 View from the Lawn